webdarens/Sql-randomizer-with-telegram-bot-interface-/README.md

-# Sql-randomizer-with-telegram-bot-interface-
-Sql-randomizer(with telegram bot interface)sqlLite3+python3.9+telegramBotApi.
-How to change randomizer answer, read "readme.md"
+sqlLite3+python3.9+telegramBotApi.
+How to change randomizer answer, read text below.

+1. change the values of "allworldlist.py"
+2. write this changes to new db
+3.